micheleantonazzi/bioinformatics-project/README.md

+# Experimental setup

+## Data retrieval

+In this project it is analyzed a specific cell line, HEK293, in order to predict the activation of promoters and enhancers.
+We consider a set of regions of the cell line genome, 200 nucleotides long.
+Each region corresponds to a CRE (promoter or enhancer), which may be active or not, and it is characterized by both sequence and epigenomic data.
+In details, the sequence data is simply the nucleotide sequence and the epigenomic data refers to the level of interaction between proteins and genome.
+Starting from the epigenomic data, they comes from the [ENCODE](https://www.encodeproject.org/) project and the data considered are obtained by ChiP-sequencing technique.
+The labels of our data, that say if a region is active or inactive, are taken from FANTOM, which contain a wide collection of promoters and enhancers.
+The amount of data obtainable from ENCODE are extremely large and they must be querying with the FANTOM data to extract the interesting regions.
+Fortunately this task has been already done and the epigenomic data of promoters and enhancers can be found in this [repository](https://github.com/LucaCappelletti94/epigenomic_dataset), which offers also a python package to automatically download and use these data in a program.
+The sequence data instead requires the genome sequence of the cell line, obtainable from [UCSC Genome Browser](https://genome.ucsc.edu/index.html) with this python [utility](https://github.com/LucaCappelletti94/ucsc_genomes_downloader), which can be filtering in order to obtain the nucleotide sequences of promoters and enhancers.
+Subsequently, the sequence data are one-not encoded to make easier the next tasks.

 # Bibliography

 [1] Yifeng Li, Wenqiang Shi, and Wyeth W. Wasserman.
 "Genome-wide prediction of cis-regulatory regions using supervised deep learning methods"